 Gretchen L. Vogelzang, MFA, Director

 Gretchen Vogelzang is a seasoned dance instructor, artistic director, choreographer and arts management executive.
 She has over 30 years experience as an instructor and coach in ballet (all levels), pointe, repertoire and partnering as well as contemporary dance forms within universities and highly successful private dance schools.
 For fourteen years, Ms. Vogelzang was the Founding Artistic/Executive Director of a nationally ranked pre-professional dance company in Northern California.
 As Artistic Director, she choreographed over thirty ballets including five full-length ballets, one of which she wrote, developed and produced as well as choreographed.
 Her choreography has been performed locally, regionally and nationally with much acclaim.
 She holds degrees in Kinesiology and Theatre and a Master of Fine Arts degree in Dance Education from the University of California, Irvine.
 In addition to her vast teaching experience, Ms. Vogelzang is certified in the AMERICAN BALLET THEATRE® National Training Curriculum - Primary to Level 3 and the Progressing Ballet Technique program.
-In addition to training dancers, Ms. Vogelzang is the Executive Director of Regional Dance America, a national association of dance companies.
+In addition to training dancers, Ms. Vogelzang was the Executive Director of Regional Dance America, a national association of dance companies for ten years.
+Contact: email@example.com

 Stephanie York Dorrycott, Associate Director